-It is possible to use other types of filters when applying digital noise reduction, Lowry do so and nowadays are able to produce some stunning results, grain removal is not always evil, sometimes it is needed when a new film scan is made and the grain structure becomes more prominent than the original cinema version, sometimes it is used to make one or two scenes look identical to the rest of the film, it's all a question of how it is used and whether it is applied with a light hand or a hard touch, poor use of digital noise reduction can often result in artifacts which were not part of the original film and such a soft picture that the studio then needs to apply a liberal dose of edge enhancement, more information on edge enhancement here.
+It is possible to use other types of filters when applying digital noise reduction, Lowry do so and nowadays are able to produce some stunning results, grain removal is not always evil, it is used to make one or two scenes look identical to the rest of the film, it's all a question of how it is used and whether it is applied with a light hand or a hard touch, poor use of digital noise reduction can often result in artifacts which were not part of the original film and such a soft picture that the studio then needs to apply a liberal dose of edge enhancement, more information on edge enhancement here.

 In photography you will often find grain is unwanted, the reverse is true of cinema and movies where filmmakers will sometimes add grain for artistic reasons, you will also find it more prevalent in nighttime cinematography where a lack of light often means grainier images, try capturing a photograph at night with very little light using your digital camera and you will see much digital "grain" or as some call it, noise.

-Film grain removal leads to far too many issues and should be avoided, if it must be done at all then it should be done with care and consideration, after all it is a film and even if Lowry or someone else was able to degrain the film without adding any side effects you will still be losing the film texture that separates great cinematography from bog standard digitally shot television shows, i would recommend that those who complain about film grain should turn the sharpness control down on their television/projector and get it calibrated, if they still think film grain is bad after doing this then they should find a new hobby.
+Film grain removal leads to many issues and should be avoided, if it must be done then it should be done with care and consideration, after all it is film and even if Lowry or someone else was able to degrain the film without adding any side effects you will still lose the film texture that separates great cinematography from bog standard digitally shot television shows, those who complain about film grain should turn the sharpness control down on their television/projector and get it calibrated, if they still think film grain is bad after doing this then they should find a new hobby.

 Roger Deakins who was the director of photography on The Big Lebowski and other Coen Brothers films has this to say on the subject matter of DNR, his words are wise and should be considered carefully by anyone who enjoys cinema.